SiliconLabsSoftware/bluetooth_applications/bluetooth_rssi_positioning_for_peps/README.md

 6. Build and flash the project to your device.

-**NOTE:**
+> [!NOTE]
+>

-- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+> - A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

-- The DMADRV component had to be patched with a new callback registration function to allow changing DMA callbacks on the fly.
+> - The DMADRV component had to be patched with a new callback registration function to allow changing DMA callbacks on the fly.
 So, after a new project has been created, the files that are located in the `patch/dmadrv` folder are copied into the new project into the appropriate folders:

-  - `<Project’s SDK folder>/dmadrv/inc/dmadrv.h`
+>   - `<Project’s SDK folder>/dmadrv/inc/dmadrv.h`
-  - `<Project’s SDK folder>/dmadrv/src/dmadrv.c`
+>   - `<Project’s SDK folder>/dmadrv/src/dmadrv.c`

-  The patched DMADRV component comes from the SiSDK v2024.12.0 and should work directly with the newer SDK versions.
+> - The patched DMADRV component comes from the Simplicity SDK v2024.12.2 and should work directly with the newer SDK versions.
 In case of issues, the `DMADRV_SetCallback()` and the `DMADRV_SetCallbackParam()` functions and their declarations should be copied into the new SDK files.

+---

 ## How It Works ##